fennerm/artwiz-lemon-ttf/README.md

 Place `lemon.ttf` in a directory in your fonts path (e.g ~/.fonts).

-**Note that the font is named 'lemon', in contrast to 'artwiz lemon' as used in the bitmap version.**
+**Note that the font is named 'lemon', in contrast to the bitmap version which uses 'artwiz lemon'.**